MojiJokar/GitHub-CICD/README.md

-# This setup allows you to securely pass secrets (like API keys) and workflow inputs (such as user-provided parameters) to your script.
+# This setup allows you store all your secrets on GitHub  and use( securely pass secrets (like API keys) and workflow inputs (such as user-provided parameters)    them in your code .

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 # simple practising  CI/CD  and test different  commands ,  check the  issues to see how it works and react , troubleshoot in Github with a simple Python script
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------